 Step 8: Hire Other Critical Support

 Starting and running a CRE consulting firm can be extremely stressful and overwhelming.
 Be realistic about your capabilities, strengths and weaknesses, and available time.
-Many entrepreneurs are highly motivated people and may be tempted to try to do it all themselves; however, spreading yourself too thin can be detrimental to your business (and your health).
+Many entrepreneurs are highly motivated people and may be tempted to try to do it all themselves; however, spreading yourself too thin can be detrimental to your commercial real estate business (and your health).